telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-In this example the second `option` will be selected because its `value` attribute is equal to the value of the `selectedColor` View-Model field.
-Changing the selected `option` will update the value of the `selectedColor` View-Model field.
+In the example, the second `option` is selected because its `value` attribute is equal to the value of the `selectedColor` View-Model field.
+Changing the selected `option` updates the value of the `selectedColor` View-Model field.

+### Select with Non-Value Predefined Options

-If the `value` attribute of an `option` is not set its text content will be used instead:
+If the `value` attribute of an `option` is not set, its text content is used instead.

-### Use the value binding with a select with predefined options that don't have a value
+The example below demonstrates how to use the `value` binding with a `select` element with predefined options that have no value.

+###### Example

     <select data-bind="value: selectedColor">
         <option>Red</option>